HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 ## Integrity Statement

-Include an integrity statement - The authors of this preregistration state that they completed this preregistration to the best of their knowledge and that no other preregistration exists pertaining to the same hypotheses and research.
+The authors of this preregistration state that they completed this preregistration to the best of their knowledge and that no other preregistration exists pertaining to the same hypotheses and research.
-If a prior registration *does* exist, explain the rationale for revising the registration here.

 ## References